mtntruong/saliency-histogram/README.md

 For example

     ./particle_tracker -o ~/output.avi -p 300 ~/basketball.avi
-After execution the program, a window will appear showing the first frame of the video, use mouse pointer to locate the target (click and drag to draw a bounding box around the target).
+After executing the program, a window will appear showing the first frame of the video, use mouse pointer to locate the target (click and drag to draw a bounding box around the target).
 Once the mouse button is released, the tracking process starts immediately.

 # Further information
 The particle filter framework is originally implemented by Kevin Schluff (https://bitbucket.org/kschluff/particle_tracker).
 We integrated the saliency-based weighted color histogram into this implementation.